 hold the whole knot will fall apart.
 A modification that will be

-introduced for 6 flower can also be used for 5 flower.
+introduced for 6 cloverleaf can also be used for 5 cloverleaf.
 As always,

 the option is yours.

-This variant of the 5 flower is made with the same centre doubling
+This variant of the 5 cloverleaf is made with the same centre doubling

 strategy as is used in making the 6